-MR. JABOUIN: That's not part of the motion and I don't recommend that because there is a good amount of detail.
-That information can be forwarded to me for further forwarding to the committee.
+MR. JABOUIN: That's not part of the motion and I don't recommend that because there is a spent for item -- one of the referendums, then up to 20 and up to 8.
+So thank you for a little bit of opportunity to offer some clarification.